Makr91/zoneweaver-api/packaging/omnios/README.md

-# ZoneWeaver API - OmniOS Package
+# ZoneweaverAPI - OmniOS Package

-This directory contains the files needed to build an OmniOS IPS package for the ZoneWeaver API.
+This directory contains the files needed to build an OmniOS IPS package for the ZoneweaverAPI.

 ## Package Information